Jacob Slater

-Jacob Vaughan Slater (born 5 October 2004) is an Irish footballer who plays as a left-back for Harrogate Town, on loan from the academy of club Brighton & Hove Albion.
+Jacob Vaughan Slater (born 5 October 2004) is an Irish footballer who plays as a left-back for club Tranmere Rovers.

 Career

 Preston North End

 Slater joined the Preston North End academy at under-12s level, signing a scholarship in June 2021.

 On 9 August 2022, Slater made his professional debut in a 4–1 EFL Cup victory over Huddersfield Town.
 Having continued to be involved with the first-team squad, he was rewarded with a first professional two-year contract in September 2022.

 Brighton & Hove Albion

 On 29 July 2023, Slater signed for the youth academy of Premier League club Brighton & Hove Albion on a three-year deal for an undisclosed fee.
+In June 2026 it was announced that he had been released by Brighton having not made a first team appearance, although he was an unused substitute thrice.

+Harrogate Town loan

 On 1 September 2025, Slater joined League Two club Harrogate Town on a season-long loan deal.
 He made his debut in a 2–0 victory over Shrewsbury Town on 20 September in a performance labelled as "immense" by manager Simon Weaver.